🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 It's vinegar.

-Like, why are you putting out sponge?
+He's like, why are you putting it in a sponge?

-No, I will go go go back to this.
+No, I will go back to this.

-Uh it's you know, if it seems it was a friend's room, but it would not surprise me for her to be a Black Lives Matter supporter or a progressive policy supporter.
+It's, you know, if it seems it was a friend's room, but it would not surprise me for her to be a Black Lives Matter supporter or a progressive policy supporter.

 Of course, she should still be alive.

-Um I do not want what I am saying to be misconstrued.
+I do not want what I am saying to be misconstrued.

-And I'm not saying women shouldn't vote.
+And I'm not saying women shouldn't vote, but I'm saying without women voting.

-If only men voted, you would not have soft on crime policies.
+If only men voted, you would not have soft-on-crime policies.

 You would never have a man released 14 times.